aplisay/llm-agent/README.md

 There is a free client in source form at [llm-frontend](https://github.com/aplisay/llm-frontend) which targets the API presented by this project.
 See the instructions on that application to deploy locally.

+There is also a free [LLM Runner](https://github.com/aplisay/llm-frontend), which takes a JSON agent definition and runs it against this API, creating the agent and implementing function calls when they are dispatched by the LLM.

 ### API